 If your angle is about 110 degrees (just a bit wider than a right angle) or more, you are in the middle ground of having too much extra skin for a Keyhole incision, but perhaps not so much that a Double-incision is needed.
 For many of these patients, a purse-string/donut (also called Circumareolar) incision is a possibility.
 Others with a bit more excess skin may be able to have a donut-type incision with some additional wedges of skin removed nearby the areolas (the Fishmouth incision).
 However, these approaches may result in either a pleating-pattern of wrinkles around the areolas, or final scars that originate directly out from the areolas and are therefore not in anatomic positions.
 An alternative incision for patients in this category is the Lollipop techinique, which involves an incision around the areola, and a vertical scar running down from it.
 In my practice, some patients in this category ultimately decide to have a Double-incision procedure even though other options are available, because the Double-incision is the most reliable way to get a flat, tight chest.

 You might ask, what about infrabreast angles of 90-110 degrees?
 Most patients in this category are best served by having one of the more aggressive skin removal procedures cited just above.
-However, some patients in this range have really good skin elasticity and there’s a chance that the Periareolar approach would work.
+However, some patients in this range have high skin elasticity, so there’s a chance that the Periareolar approach would work.
 In this case, a consultation with Dr. Mosser would be necessary to identify the best procedure for you.

 In terms of nipple sensation, patients who choose the Double-incision technique do not have nipple numbness.
 Those patients still have sensation in their nipples, similar to the sensation in the skin of their upper chest before surgery.
 If a patient is hoping to maintain the heightened sensitivity of the nipples they have before surgery, then the Keyhole, Periareolar, Lollipop, Inverted T and Buttonhole incision types can sometimes accomplish this goal.